DopplerHQ/cli/README.md

 ### Test

-Build for all release targets:
+Testing building for all release targets:

 ```
 $ make test-release